phviethoang/real-estate/BigData/DeployLamda/Speed_Layer.md

 ## **===Step| 3**

-Define the design of Kafka: Create a `yaml` file to show our requirements of Kafka cluster ( name of cluster, namespace, how many zookeepers, how many brokers,...)
+Define the design of Kafka cluster: Create a `yaml` file to show our requirements of Kafka cluster ( name of cluster, namespace, listeners,...)
 * Create a `yaml` file
     ```bash
     sudo nano kafka.yaml